powerdistribution/powerdistribution.github.io/study/7/index.md

    1. True
    1. False

+0. Is an 80 K fuse link an acceptable application on 900-kvar bank on a 12.5-kV system.

+   1. Yes
+   1. No

+0. Which options can minimize the likelihood of nuisance fuse operations on capacitor cutouts?
+Mark all that apply.

+   1. Tighten fuseholder caps
+   1. Use conductive grease
+   1. Replace the fuse liner when needed
+   1. Do not fuse too tightly

 ## Problems

 0. What is the voltage rise after adding a 3-phase, 3-Mvar capacitor bank (12.5 kV, 3-phase short circuit at the point = 2 kA, X/R=4)?

+0. Consider a 12.5-kV express circuit that is four miles long with 350-kcmil AAC construction with Z<sub>1</sub> = 0.0557 + j 0.1242
+   ohms/kfeet.
+Find the amount of capacitance in kvar needed to have zero voltage drop.

+0. For a 1200-kvar capacitor bank on a 12.5-kV distribution circuit, calculate the I<sup>2</sup>t for peak outrush into a nearby fault where the resistance between the capacitor and the fault is 0.02 ohms.
+Find V<sub>pu</sub> needed to for the I<sup>2</sup>t to exceed that necessary to blow a 30T fuse.

 ## Projects